GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 ## Choosing BOMs

-Generally, you should import the highest-level BOM that your project depends on.
+By default, import the highest-level BOM that your project depends on.
 For example, if you depend on both `grpc-java` and `google-cloud-java`, then use `google-cloud-bom` (since `google-cloud-java` depends on `grpc-java`).
-This should get you the versions of everything you need, because the transitive dependencies of that library should all be compatible as well.
+This generally provides you the versions of everything you need, because the transitive dependencies of that library should all be compatible as well.